You are here

 Membership comprises professionals with expertise in specific scientific, medical or clinical fields, or consumer health issues.

 Professor Allen Cheng is an infectious diseases physician.
-His current appointments are as Director, Infection Prevention and Healthcare Epidemiology at Alfred Health, Adjunct Professor in the Department of Epidemiology and Preventative Medicine at Monash University, and as an Honorary Senior Research Fellow at the Menzies School of Health Research.
+His current appointments are as Director, Infection Prevention and Healthcare Epidemiology at Alfred Health, Professor in the Department of Epidemiology and Preventative Medicine at Monash University, and as an Honorary Senior Research Fellow at the Menzies School of Health Research.
 Professor Cheng has diverse clinical experience in metropolitan and regional hospitals in Australia and internationally, and research interests in clinical infectious diseases, tropical medicine and influenza epidemiology.
 His PhD thesis was on the bacterial disease melioidosis.
+Professor Cheng is the Vice-President of the Australasian Society for Infectious Diseases.
 He has published over 200 peer-reviewed scientific publications.
-From 2009 to 2016 Professor Cheng was a member of the Advisory Committee on Prescription Medicines, and he is currently a member of the Australian Technical Advisory Group on Immunisation.
+From 2009 to 2016 Professor Cheng was a member of the Advisory Committee on Prescription Medicines, and he is currently a co-chair of the Australian Technical Advisory Group on Immunisation.
 Professor Cheng provides expertise in the field of infectious diseases in adults and children.

 Ms Karen Booth is a registered nurse and accredited immuniser and currently works as a primary health care nurse consultant.
 She is President of the Australian Primary Health Care Nurses Association, and is a member of the National Immunisation Committee.
 Other committee and advisory roles have included participation in the Primary Health Care Advisory Group, a taskforce on pandemics, the development of nationally consistent immuniser accreditation programs, and on the Advisory Committee on the Safety of Vaccines throughout its period of operation.
 Ms Booth provides expertise in vaccine program implementation, the provision of immunisation treatment by an individual, and nursing.